Andrettin/Wyrmsun/readme.txt

 - Added "Lightning" magic prefix for weapons (+2 lightning damage).
 - Fixed issue which prevented items from being generated with both a magic prefix and a suffix.
 - Fixed crash which could occur when a scroll was used.
+- Items from factions which are traded with will now appear in the player's markets.

 * Map Editor
 - Fixed issue which prevented players from being added to a map with the editor.